torvalds/linux/Documentation/scsi/aic79xx.rst

 4.1.
 Known/Unresolved or FYI Issues
 -----------------------------------

-        * Under SuSE Linux Enterprise 7, the driver may fail to operate correctly due to a problem with PCI interrupt routing in the Linux kernel.
-Please contact SuSE for an updated Linux kernel.
+        * Under SuSE GNU/Linux Enterprise 7, the driver may fail to operate correctly due to a problem with PCI interrupt routing in the GNU/Linux kernel.
+Please contact SuSE for an updated GNU/Linux kernel.

 4.2.
 Third-Party Compatibility Issues